kdgregory/log4j-aws-appenders/docs/sns.md

 # Simple Notification Service (SNS) Appender

-The SNS appender is intended to support real-time error notifications, operating concurrently with other logging outputs.
-You would configure the appender to only respond to messages with the ERROR level, and then hook the destination SNS topic to feed a messaging application.
+The SNS appender is intended to provide real-time error notifications, operating concurrently with other logging outputs.
+You would configure the appender to only respond to messages with the ERROR level, and then configure the destination SNS topic to feed a messaging application such as PagerDuty.

 The SNS appender provides the following features: